Kichumaya/Mean-Stack-Interview-Questions/all-mean-stack-questions.md

 9. Event loop
 10. New features in ES6 node js
 11. Is asynchronous function present in javascript?
 Then why node js is called asynchronous?
 Is it came from node or js?
-12. If I write console.log in normal function it's print.
-But same running in arrow function then it's not printing, why?
-13. Body parser node js?
+12. Body parser node js?

 • INTERVIEW-1 Questions (javascript & node.js):
 1. Square of even number return in array using map.